ProcStack/pxlViewer/README.md

 https://riverbankcomputing.com/software/sip/download<br/>
 https://riverbankcomputing.com/software/pyqt/download<br/><br/>

-*Currently, pxlViewer can only be used through Command Prompt;*<br/>
-*In the next few days there should be a self contained executable to launch images with*<br/>
-*For now, you'll need to navigate to your desired directory by copying the file browser address bar path into `cmd` like-*<br/>
+*To test that pxlViewer works, you'll need to navigate to your desired directory by copying the file browser address bar path into `cmd` like-*<br/>
 `cd C:/path/to/image/directory`

 *You can view that directory with-*<br/>